corbado/corbado-webhook-php/README.md

-# Intro
+# Description

-This PHP webhook library can be used on your side to handle webhook calls from the Corbado platform.
+This PHP webhooks library can be used in your backend to handle webhook calls from Corbado.

-It handles authentication and request and response communication so you can focus on the actual implemenation of the different actions.
+The library handles webhooks authentication and takes care of the correct formatting of requests and responses.
+This allows you to focus on the actual implementation of the different actions.

 # Installation

-For installation, you should use composer:
+For installation, using composer is recommended:

 ```
 composer require corbado/webhook-php